 - Preheat your oven to 425°F (220°C) and line a baking sheet with parchment paper.

-- Place 24 oz of small yukon gold potatoes in a large pot and cover with cold water.
-Add 1 teaspoon of kosher salt.
+- Place 24 oz (680 g) small yukon gold potatoes in a large pot and cover with cold water.
+Add 1 teaspoons kosher salt.

 - Bring to a boil and cook until the potatoes are just fork-tender, about 15–20 minutes.